Science

 Fee Structure

 The fee structure for research access and supporting amenities at the Dangermond Preserve is still under development.
-Researchers who secure project approval and research permits should incorporate fees for research access, lodging at Jalama Beach County Park or in Lompoc, facility use, staff support, and data streaming in budgets.
-At this time, we do not offer overnight facilities, nor do we allow dispersed camping on the property.
+Researchers who secure project approval and research permits should incorporate fees for research access, lodging at the PCI field station or Jalama Beach County Park, facility use, staff support, and data streaming in budgets.
+We recently opened the PCI field station accommodations, however we do not allow dispersed camping on the property.

 Dangermond Preserve Research Dangermond Preserve’s Research Process—a step-by-step workflow. © Kelly Easterday/TNC